anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   authentication of requesters, which EST does not support over multiple hops
-  - the RA or certification authority (CA) operator requiring auditable proof of origin for Certificate Signing Requests (CSRs), which is not possible neither with the transient source authentication provided by TLS.
+  - the RA or certification authority (CA) operator requiring auditable proof of origin for Certificate Signing Requests (CSRs), which is not possible with the transient source authentication provided by TLS.
   - certificate requests for types of keys that do not support signing, such as Key Encapsulation Mechanism (KEM) and key agreement keys, which is not supported by EST because it uses CSR in PKCS #10 {{RFC2986}}